 Whilst Tall Fescue is slow to establish, if managed correctly it is an excellent high quality and digestible pasture base when combined with cocksfoot, phalaris and clovers.

 There are two types of tall fescue, with distinctly different seasonal growth patterns;

-Summer Active: Also known as temperate varieties, summer active tall fescue exhibits high spring and summer growth – being more tolerant of the hot summer conditions, poorly drained & saline soils (such as clay soils) compared to perennial ryegrass.
+What is a Summer Active Tall Fescue?: Also known as temperate varieties, summer active tall fescue exhibits high spring and summer growth – being more tolerant of the hot summer conditions, poorly drained & saline soils (such as clay soils) compared to perennial ryegrass.

-Winter Active: Also known as Mediterranean varieties, winter active tall fescue exhibits strong winter and spring production and better feed quality than summer active plants.
+What is a Winter Active Tall Fescue?: Also known as Mediterranean varieties, winter active tall fescue exhibits strong winter and spring production and better feed quality than summer active plants.
 It is best suited to dryland, lighter soils.